 A condensation problem might arise if your backyard shed has a wet roof.
 Condensation occurs when warm air rises and meets the cold plastic or metal shed roof.

 4. What kills black mold instantly?

-There are a lot of efficient ways you can kill black mold if you happen to find it in garden sheds.
-Some of the best methods to try out include using lemon juice, distilled vinegar, baking soda, and hydrogen peroxide.
+There are various efficient ways to kill black mold in garden sheds.
+The best methods include cleaning with lemon juice, distilled vinegar, baking soda, and hydrogen peroxide.

 5. What is the difference between mold and mildew?

-Mildew is usually yellow, gray, or white and they grow on surfaces that are warm or moist.
-They also have a powdery or fluffy texture.
-Mold on the other hand typically grows beneath surfaces of things that have gotten wet.
-They have a slimy or fuzzy texture and are usually black or green.
+Mildew is usually yellow, gray, or white and grows on warm or moist surfaces.
+It also has a powdery or fluffy texture.
+Mold, on the other hand, typically grows beneath wet surfaces.
+It has a slimy or fuzzy texture and is usually black or green.